IntentArchitect/Docs/articles/whats-new/2024/08/index.md

 Our `Intent.Integration.HttpClients` module now has a new `Authorization Setup` option in the `Integration Http Client Settings` section of application settings.

-The option is `Authorization Header Provider`, this option allows you inject in a scoped service which can resolve the proxy service calls `Authorization` header.
+The option is `Authorization Header Provider`, which allows you to inject a scoped service that can resolve the proxy service call's `Authorization` header.
 This mechanism is very flexible and can be extended for a variety of security scenarios.

-For more detailed information see [Module Documentation](https://github.com/IntentArchitect/Intent.Modules.NET/blob/development/Modules/Intent.Modules.Integration.HttpClients/README.md#authorization-header-provider).
+For more detailed information, see [Module Documentation](https://github.com/IntentArchitect/Intent.Modules.NET/blob/development/Modules/Intent.Modules.Integration.HttpClients/README.md#authorization-header-provider).

 Available from: